wangsha/docker-grafana/README.md

 If you need a playbook to set Docker itself, have a look at [angstwad.docker_ubuntu](https://github.com/angstwad/docker.ubuntu) Galaxy role.

 Default docker image used is [grafana/grafana](https://hub.docker.com/r/grafana/grafana/).
-Basic auth account `admin/admin`.
+Default port is 3000, admin account `admin/admin`.

 License